 - The EUR to USD currency pair is now used for 30% of spot trades.

 - 90% of spot trades are carried out in US Dollars.

 - 40% of spot trades are made in Euros.

 - Swing profits are another benefit to choosing the EUR/USD pair.

-Investors are always seeking the best possible investment when they select a currency pair for investment.
-Choosing the EURUSD pair enables traders the best opportunity of profiting, and high liquidity in this particular market as well as competitive pricing can have the effect of increasing the investor’s chance of making a profit rather than a loss.
+Investors always seek the best possible return when they select a currency pair for investment.
+Choosing the EUR/USD pair gives traders the best opportunity of profiting, and high liquidity in this particular market as well as competitive pricing can have the effect of increasing the investor’s chance of making a profit rather than a loss.